EstherOgutu/mophones_credit_analytics/README.md

 - High-earners who fall into arrears are the most dissatisfied.
 This suggests "Product Friction"—perhaps the repayment interface or the automated reminders are perceived as intrusive by this affluent demographic.

-3. The Sentiment-Risk Inverse Correlation
+**3. The Sentiment-Risk Inverse Correlation**

-As users move from Healthy to High Risk, we see a 30%–50% drop in NPS across most segments.
+- As users move from Healthy to High Risk, we see a 30%–50% drop in NPS across most segments.

-Conclusion
+**Conclusion**

 Financial stress is a primary driver of brand detraction.
 Improving the customer experience during financial hardship is the biggest opportunity for increasing overall brand health.